 At the Institut Pasteur

-Several teams of microbiologists, immunologists and geneticists are developing research programs to further our understanding of host-bacillus interaction (especially using genomics tools), investigate the genetic evolution of the bacillus, improve TB diagnosis, elucidate the dynamics of antibiotic resistance and identify new TB drugs and vaccines.
+Several teams of microbiologists, immunologists and geneticists are developing research programs to further our understanding of host-bacillus interaction (especially using genomics tools), investigate the genetic evolution of the bacillus, improve TB diagnosis, and identify new TB drugs and improved vaccines.

-Finally, in line with its education activities, the Institut Pasteur runs a course, "Tuberculosis – biology of microorganisms", with teaching by international experts.
-The course is geared towards doctors, veterinarians, directors of clinical mycobacteriology laboratories, pharmacists and scientists wanting to learn about the latest developments in tuberculosis research and the use of molecular methods for diagnosis, drug susceptibility testing and epidemiology.
+Finally, as part of its educational mission, the Institut Pasteur runs a course, "Tuberculosis – biology of microorganisms", and a MOOC, with teaching by international experts.
+The course is geared towards doctors, veterinarians, directors of clinical mycobacteriology laboratories, pharmacists and scientists wanting to learn about the latest developments in TB research and the use of molecular methods for diagnosis and drug susceptibility testing, new drugs and treatment regimens, and molecular and conventional epidemiology.
 The course was developed in Shanghai in 2008 and has since been taught in Paris, Tunis and Yaoundé.
+The next session will take place in 2023.

 The Institut Pasteur teams working on the topic